SAP-samples/btp-ai-sustainability-bootcamp/src/ai-models/defect-detection/README.md

 - **code**
  	* **train_seg**
-  		* It contains the python code to build the semantic segmentation model, to preprocess the data and to train the model itself on SAP AI Core
+  		* It contains the python code to build the semantic segmentation model, to preprocess the data and to train the model itself on SAP AI Core.
   		* It contains also the requirements.txt and the Docker file to dockerize the train.py python code.
  	* **infer_seg**
   		* It contains the code for the serving web application that will be deployed in SAP AI Core to serve the inference requests to the semantic segmentation model.